 As the chart shows, the Consumer’s Choice plans compare favorably to the other options available for customers who just want plain old telephone service.
 True, the Consumer’s Choice plans do not include long-distance, but many customers can enjoy low-cost long-distance calling with other companies for an additional $10 to $15 a month, at most.
 Even with those added costs, Consumer’s Choice still offers many customers the most affordable and reliable phone service.

-If you want to join the fight against AT&T’s legislation, send a message to legislators.
+If you want to join the fight against AT&T’s legislation, send a.